taiwensaf/alisa-examples/README.md

 The example consists of three projects found inside [github.com/osate/alisa-examples/SimpleControlSystem](https://github.com/osate/alisa-examples/tree/master/SimpleControlSystem).

-**Note**: This project set depends on *AlisaPredefined* as well as on *CyberPhysical*, i.e., you will have to check those two projects out as well.
+**Note**: This project set depends on *AlisaPredefined*, i.e., you will have to check this project out as well.